discretegames/f5anything/README.md

 # [F5 Anything](https://marketplace.visualstudio.com/items?itemName=discretegames.f5anything)

-F5 Anything is a VSCode extension that lets you put any console command into a launch.json configuration so you can run it with F5 (or whatever your normal run/debug keybind is).
+Lets you put any normal console command into a VSCode launch.json configuration so you can run it with F5 (or whatever your normal run/debug keybind is).

 Simply install the extension then add a configuration like this to the